manaswii/healthapp/README.md

 # Health Info
 https://infohealth.herokuapp.com/ \
-(for screenshots go to the end of the file)
+(for screenshots go to the end of the README)

 ### Idea behind it ###
 The inspiration behind it was to make a single station to healthy living for people,\